SciLifeLab/slog/README.txt

     Date and time (ISO format) of the modification producing the current revision of the document.

+tool
+    A software component that operates on a sample, project, or other entity to change it, produce other entities, or to do something else.
+    The available tools depend on the site.

 user
     A person interacting with the system.
     All access to slog requires login to an existing account.